AIESydProgYr12021/aie_cpd-SweetChilliMayo/README.md

 Inspired by Wal Joris (https://nestorgames.com)

 ## Build Steps:
-The project can currently be built for both windows and webgl in the following ways:
+The project can currently be built for both Windows, WebGL and Android in the following ways:

 * **Manual:** Via the Unity Engine Build Settings.
-  * Open the project in untiy
+  * Open the project in Unity
   * Select `File->BuildSettings`
-  * Switch to the desired build platform (windows or webgl)
+  * Switch to the desired build platform (Windows, WebGL or android)
   * Select `Build`
   * You will be prompted to select an output directory
-  * Once the build has finished open your chosed folder to find your build
+  * Once the build has finished open your chosen folder to find your build

-* **Automated**: `build_all.bat` will run build and `pc` and `webgl` version of the project
+* **Automated**: `build_all.bat` will build a `PC`, `WebGL` and `Android` version of the project.
   * Double click on `build_all.bat`
-  * The process will take some time, leave the console window open
+  * The process will take some time, leave the console window open.
   * The following files will be produced:
-    * PC Build: `builds/pc/YourGame.exe`
+    * PC Build: `builds/pc/BlackHole.exe`
     * WebGL Build: `builds/web/index.html`
+    * Android Build: `builds/android/BlackHole.apk`

+* **Automated**: Upload to GitHub Pages using `gh-pages-deploy.bat`
+  * Double click on `gh-pages-deploy.bat`
+  * The process will take some time, leave the console window open.
+  * Open the GitHub Pages link to open the game online.

 ## Daily Builds:
 Daily Builds of the project are created and stored on my (Daniel Mayo) computer.